1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 Ironing Process:

-3. Iron in smooth, even motions to activate the stabilizer and achieve a crisp, paper-like texture.
+- Iron smoothly to activate the stabilizer and create a crisp, paper-like hand.

 3.3 Post-Treatment and Wash-Out Protocols